Talent shortage drives pay up in UK financial services, tech sectors

 Robert Half said its study also found that cyber security had jumped up companies’ priority lists.

-Financial services firms, especially banks, have been beefing up their cyber defenses in recent years, spending hundreds of millions of dollars a year in the process.
+Financial services firms, especially banks, have been beefing up their cyber defences in recent years, spending hundreds of millions of dollars a year in the process.

-Almost 40 percent of financial services organizations were hiring permanent staff to manage cyber security initiatives, Robert Half said.
+Almost 40 percent of financial services organisations were hiring permanent staff to manage cyber security initiatives, Robert Half said.

 Reporting by Clare Hutchison, editing by David Evans